alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 -       Provides cleaner exit behavior and eliminates conflicts with development mode and clickjack protection
 -       NOTE: If debug mode is turned on, there will be no sample records in the Configuration Wizard datatable
 -       NOTE: Requires that the Datatable Configuration Wizard flow be Activated on installation
+-   Added a Clear All Filters button that is displayed when any column filters are applied
+-       NOTE: This can be disabled by selecting the Hide Clear Selection/Filter Buttons option in the Table Behavior section
+-   Display spinner instead of empty table message while processing the records
 -   Updated API versions to 57.0

 **Bug Fixes:**
--   Display spinner instead of empty table message while processing the records
+-   Fixed invalid format error when entering a filter value for a Name column when it was shown as a hyperlink

  ## 11/02/22 -  Eric Smith -    Version 4.0.12
 **Bug Fixes:**